w3c/css-houdini-drafts/README.md

 The API is designed to allow animation worklets to run on threads other than the main thread.
-In particular, it is recommended to run them in a dedicated thread and provide a best-effort attempt to run in sync with frame production in the compositor.
+In particular, it is recommended to run them in a dedicated thread and provide a best-effort attempt to run in sync with frame production.
 This ensures the animations will not be impacted by jank on main thread.
 It is still possible for such animation to slip in relation with frame production if *animate* callback cannot be completed in time.
-We believe such slippage is going to be rare because:
+We believe such slippage is going to be rare
+because:

 - There are no other tasks running on the thread.
 - The exposed features are limited to the fast subset (see below).